-Community Renewable Generation remains a new concept for Illinois, and it is still developing nationally.
-Practitioners are still developing the most viable business models, and new models are likely to emerge, both for-profit and non-profit.
+As noted at the outset of this Chapter, the concept of Community Renewable Generation is still developing within Illinois and nationwide.
+Practitioners are still developing new business models, and policymakers continue to explore project development models that offer additional, non-transactional attributes or characteristics to achieve additional policy objectives.
 In some models, customers take ownership of a share of a community project, identifying specific solar panels.
 In others, the developer owns the project and sells subscriptions for a contractually obligated term, or an indefinite term that can be ended at will.
-The value of the generation can be conveyed to the customer by virtual net metering (as an energy credit), by a value-of-solar tariff, or as a premium purchase.
+The value of the generation can be conveyed to the